joekariuki/open-fonts/README.md

 Please refer to the [Contribution Guidelines](./CONTRIBUTING.md) for more information.

 ## Support
 If you find this project helpful, consider supporting through the link below.
-Your support will be very appreciated!
+Your support is highly appreciated!

 <a href="https://www.buymeacoffee.com/5Ckhr9Xdq" target="_blank"><img src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important; width: auto !important;"></a>